-Identify which inputs are required to be used in the key derivation.
+Identify which inputs are required for the key derivation.
 Possible values are below:

 Key policy name Value Description

-SGX_KEYPOLICY 0x0001 Derive key using the enclave's
+SGX_KEYPOLICY_MRENCLAVE 0x0001 Derive key using the enclave's

-MRENCLAVE ENCLAVE measurement
+ENCLAVE measurement

 register

-SGX_KEYPOLICY 0x0002 Derive key using the enclave's
+SGX_KEYPOLICY_MRSIGNER 0x0002 Derive key using the enclave's

-MRSIGNER SIGNER measurement register
+SIGNER measurement register

-If MRENCLAVE is used, then that key can only be rederived by that particular enclave.
+If MRENCLAVE is used, that key can only be rederived by that particular enclave.

-If MRSIGNER is used, then another enclave with the same ISV_SVN could derive the key as well which is useful for applications that instantiate more than one enclave and would like to pass data.
-The key derived could be used in the encryption process for the data passed between the enclaves.
+If MRSIGNER is used, another enclave with the same ISV_SVN could derive the key as well.
+This option is useful for applications that instantiate more than one enclave and want to pass data.
+The derived key could be used in the encryption process for the data passed between the enclaves.